kohler/masstree-beta/README.md

 ##Factor Analysis##

-We have included the script that allows you to reproduce the *factory analysis* graph in Masstree paper.
-To run the factory analysis, simply:
+We have included the script that allows you to reproduce the factor analysis graph in Masstree paper.
+Run:

     $ ./script/factor.py

-Then you can use `./script/factorgraph.py` to convert the result into plotable gnuplot data.
+Then you can use `./script/factorgraph.py` to convert the result into plottable gnuplot data.